2 February 2018

-The agreement provides that pursuant to the provisions of Article 28 (Exchange of Information) of the 1971 income and property tax treaty between the two countries, as amended, each competent authority will automatically exchange CbC reports received from each reporting entity resident for tax purposes in its jurisdiction, provided that, on the basis of the information provided in the CbC report, one or more constituent entities of the MNE group of the reporting entity are resident for tax purposes in the jurisdiction of the other competent authority, or are subject to tax with respect to the business carried out through a permanent establishment situated in the other jurisdiction.
+The arrangement provides that pursuant to Paragraph 13 (Exchange of Information and Tax Examinations) of the 2010 Cayman Islands-UK income tax arrangement, each competent authority will annually exchange on an automatic basis the CbC reports received from each reporting entity resident for tax purposes in its jurisdiction, provided that, on the basis of the information provided in the CbC report, one or more constituent entities of the MNE group of the reporting entity are resident for tax purposes in the jurisdiction of the other competent authority, or are subject to tax with respect to the business carried out through a permanent establishment situated in the other jurisdiction.

 With respect to fiscal years beginning on or after 1 January 2016, CbC reports are to be exchanged as soon as possible and no later than 18 months after the last day of the fiscal year of the MNE Group to which the CbC report relates.
-With respect to fiscal years beginning on or after 1 January 2017, reports are to be exchanged no later than 15 months after the last day of the fiscal year.
+With respect to subsequent fiscal years, reports are to be exchanged no later than 15 months after the last day of the fiscal year.

 We’re here to answer any questions you have about the Orbitax products and services.